ivy-net/Ivynet/devops/ansible/README.md

 Pipelining helps to deal with tasks requiring to 'become' postgres user.

 ## Vault

 The roles requires the vault password to decrypt some of the variables.
-(Alternative, is to provide new values).

 To make it easier for manual, but also GHA automated runs, scripts assumes that the password is stored in the `~/.vault.txt` file.

+_Alternative, to using vault is to provide new values from outside of code repo._

 ## Testing

 There are molecule scenario for the `ivynet-client` and the `ivynet-api` roles.

 Default molecule scenario cannot test everything.
-For client, it cannot download point files.
+For client, it cannot download point files from GCP (unless the right credentaials would be passed) and systemd cannot be setup.
-In case of api, postgres cannot be properly started (systemd).
+In case of api, postgres cannot be properly started (systemd) and systemd service cannot be setup.

+To run at least some test tasks with some tags can be skipped.

 ### Client test
 ```